oboechick/pyfanfic/README.md

 * All stories, art, poetry, etc finalized — 15 March 2019
 * Files go to the printer — 01 April 2019
 * Print run delivered to PyCon 2019 — 01 May 2019

+## Need Ideas?
+Check our issues.
+We're dropping ideas in there.